Avocado deviled eggs are keto, paleo, and so delicious! Plus, they are very easy to make if you use store-bought guacamole.

 I don’t know about you, but I love deviled eggs.
 It’s one of my favorite appetizers, and when I eat out, I always order it if it’s available.
 But it’s also very easy to make at home!

-Avocado deviled eggs are the perfect snack or appetizer for those who prefer to avoid processed snacks.
+Avocado deviled eggs are the perfect low-carb snack or appetizer.
 And the best part?
 You make this super easy recipe with just two ingredients!
 How easy is that!

 EASY 2-ingredient recipe

 These yummy eggs make a fun, delicious twist on the classic appetizer.
 Can you believe that this delicious recipe has only two ingredients?
 The reason: I don’t mind using prepared guacamole in this recipe – it saves time and makes my life easier.